rycus86/googleplay-proxy/README.md

 - `/search/<package_prefix>`:
   returns a list of application details whose package starts with the given prefix
+- `/developer/<developer_name>`:
+  returns a list of application details created by the given developer
 - `/details/<package_name>`:
   returns the details of the application with the given package name